biblequiz/BibleQuiz.com/_pages/history/1997/memories/joey-bohanon.md

 Then came the playoffs.
 The first match, we played Shreveport and Waco played Sunnyvale.
 The first match went ok.
 Jeremy Horn from
 Shreveport went out backward and that basically decided the game.
 I do remember a question in that match that was a Quotation
 Completion, and it didn't have a unique starting word, however, in those days that rule didn't exist.
-It was something like "Do not be�" from a chapter with four of those statements.
+It was something like "Do not be - " from a chapter with four of those statements.
 We did a contest on it that I'm still kind of proud of, even though we didn't get it.
 It was still invalid for the text to not start at the beginning of the verse.
 I knew that of the four "Do not be"s in that chapter, one didn't start at the beginning of the verse, so we tried contesting validity on the off-chance that that's what was on their page.
 Of course, it wasn't.